Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

 Point Park University’s Conservatory of Performing Arts staged a flash mob peace demonstration on Monday, Sept.
 19 when 300 dancers hit the streets for a spontaneous dance performance to welcome the world for the G-20 Summit.

-Cinema and digital arts alumna gives student first big break
+Cinema arts alumna gives student first big break

-Beverly Cole, a 2007 graduate of the cinema and digital arts program, has made it to the big time and is taking Ally Weeks, currently a sophomore in the program, along with her.
+Beverly Cole, a 2007 graduate of the cinema arts program, has made it to the big time and is taking Ally Weeks, currently a sophomore in the program, along with her.

 Dance faculty member having great year